 POSist: How did you get people on board?

-POSist: What was your criteria to finalize the location?
+POSist: What were your criteria to finalize the location of Plan B?

 Manjeet Singh: I scrutinized the international Bars and Restaurants.
 The successful ones were near to corporate hubs.
 Corporate executives go there for parties and hang-outs So, I decided to choose my restaurant location near such hubs.
 My first location is just near DLF cyber Hub where more than 2 lakhs employees work.
 What more you can ask for from a location?

 POSist: How did you promote and market Plan B?

 Manjeet Singh: In the starting phase, we did everything; from offline ads to online campaigns.
 We used leaflets, put up hoarding at relevant places, printed ads and did promotion on food portals.
 But that was just to get the customers’ first visit.
 Post that, we came out with different innovative offers for all set of customers.
 For example, we used to offer free dishes and whiskey bottles when a table crossed a certain limit of billing.
 We used to offer a bottle of whiskey for the bills above Rs 10,000.

 POSist: How do you manage your employees as attrition rate is so high in the industry?

 Manjeet Singh: I treat my employees as my family.
 They work and earn for me and I respect them a lot.
 It is tough to get good people on board.
 I would just say keep your employees happy.
 People try to poach my employees but my employees don’t want to leave as they also consider treat Plan B. Most of them come and discuss with me whatever offer they get from outside.
 We together discuss what is best for their future.

 POSist: How do you manage your customers?
 How do you retain them?